olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557745092625](readme-images/1557745092625.png)

 Now, let's describe the node family.
 First, every graph element should be identified as a subset of the Cartesian product of several sets of integers (let's call it identifier).
 Each set in the product (let's call it index) is described by name, begin template and end template.
 To refer to a certain index in any expression, use \_\_*Name*\_\_.
-Begin template and end templates must be expressions, which could be evaluated to integers using debugger.
+Begin template and end templates must be expressions, which could be evaluated to integers using the debugger.
 Begin template and end template may contain a reference to previous identifier parts (see edge family config).
-Index takes on all values in range `[begin; end)`.
+The index takes on all values in range `[begin; end)`.
 Validation template is used to filter identifiers.
-After substitution of indices (and function name and arguments, see reference) it should became an expression, which could be cast to bool.
-If validation template is empty, all identifiers are valid.
+After substitution of indices (and function name and arguments, see reference) it should become an expression, which could be cast to bool.
+If the validation template is empty, all identifiers are valid.

 ![1557745163853](readme-images/1557745163853.png)